Vilayat-Ali/jmi-data-analytics-lab/assessment_01/README.md

 ## Question - 2

 *Write Python code to perform document analysis of 2 different documents and create their frequency table (vectors) for words common in both documents.
-Write logic to highly most important words present in both of documents*
+Write logic to highlight most important words present in both of documents*

 *Bonus*
 - Write a `stop word removal` logic